 Proactive management of PCNs not only avoids regulatory delays but also strengthens supply chain confidence and market access.
 Companies that integrate PCN preparation into product stewardship processes are less likely to face last-minute compliance crises.

-At Penman Consulting, we guide companies through every stage of PCN preparation, from data collection to submission, ensuring that notifications comply with Annex VIII and are accepted the first time.
+At Penman Consulting, we guide companies through every stage of PCN preparation, from data collection to submission, ensuring that notifications comply with Annex VIII of the CLP Regulation and are accepted the first time.